How to make jam jar lanterns to bring some spooky light to your Halloween celebrations!

-Halloween in my house is an excuse to get ALL the candles out and start the sparkle and these mason jar lanterns seem like a good place to start.
-I’ve lost count of the number of lanterns we’ve made over the years, they appear in the Spring, at Easter, Halloween and Christmas and we’ve decorated them in a thousand different ways.
-We usually use recycled jam jars which is what you can see here but I know my American readers are very fond of mason jar crafts, hence the title!
+Halloween in my house is an excuse to get ALL the candles out and start the sparkle and these jam jar lanterns seem like a good place to start.
+I’ve lost count of the number of jam jar lanterns we’ve made over the years, they appear in the Spring, at Easter, Halloween and Christmas and we’ve decorated them in a thousand different ways.
+We usually use recycled jam jars which is what you can see here but I know my American readers are very fond of using mason jars for crafts so here’s a good way to use them!
 I’ve had this piece of black lacy fabric in the craft box crying out for a project for a while now but you could also use old stockings for the same effect.

-To Make Halloween Mason Jar Lanterns You Will Need
+To Make Halloween Jam Jar Lanterns You Will Need

 - Old jam jars, washed and dried or nice new mason preserving jars (you don’t need the lids for this craft)

 - PVA glue (aka white glue, school glue or Elmer’s Glue)